 For a detailed and month-by-month guide on when to travel to Spiti, please refer to our article ‘Best Time to Visit Spiti Valley – A Month by Month Guide’

 Top Things to do in Langza

-Langza is a small and remote village in Spiti, devoid of much tourism intervention, except the development of some homestays in the recent past.
-The best thing to do at Langza is to live and experience the thousand-year-old culture, the company of its people and camping under a starry night.
+Langza is a small and remote village in Spiti, devoid of much tourism intervention, except for the development of some homestays in the recent past.
+The best thing to do at Langza is to live and experience the thousand-year-old culture, the company of its people, and camping under the starry night.
 Still, let’s look at what else you can explore during your stay in Langza.

 The Langza Buddha Statue

 As you approach Langza from Kaza, you start seeing a humongous golden colored statue of Buddha from a kilometer away.
 In the serenity which surrounds all mortal beings at Langza, this statue of Buddha seems like watching over the world (given the elevation of Spiti valley, it might be true.
 I am sorry, but I do not know about the Langza Buddha statue height.

 Lang, the ancient village temple is a seat of great significance for locals as they believe that all the deities of Spiti Valley reside here, like a spiritual nerve center of the valley.
 Also, known as Langza Gompa.